 Climate Change in the Huron River Watershed

-There is some uncertainty about climate change impacts in the future, but here in the humid midwest we can generally anticipate warmer overall temperatures and more intense rainfall events.
-This means warmer water temperatures effecting the plants, fish and other aquatic organisms that help keep our rivers healthy and clean.
-It also means increased precipitation and flooding in winter and spring and potentially drier summers and falls with droughts becoming more common.
-See Huron River Report Climate Change Edition, Winter 2009 for details about climate change at the watershed level.
+Climate change is evident in the Huron River watershed already.
+We are seeing warmer overall temperatures and more intense rainfall events.
+Models that predict future trends indicate these trends will continue.
+This means warmer water temperatures effecting the plants, fish, and other aquatic organisms that help keep our rivers healthy and clean.
+It also means increased precipitation and flooding in winter and spring and fall potentially drier summers with droughts becoming more common.

 - Climatology for the Ann Arbor Station – a summary of historical data to share climate trends from Ann Arbor’s weather station